lxxxl123/mjt-maven/note/FW.md

 - X aside , let's talk about Y
 - Less X ,More Y
 - Not So much X as Y

+## into which
+- into which
+  - (sen.) A semester is a period of time into which a year is divided
+    - (same as) A semester is a period of time that a year is divided into
+    - (same as ) A semester is a period of time that divides an academic year into two parts
+  - (sen.) the box into which i put my books is on the shelf
+    - (same as ) the box where i put my books is on the shelf